 Information on unconditional felling licences that do not relate to thinnning may be seen as an indication of the level of woodland loss on land that is not owned or managed by the Forestry Commission, Natural Resources Wales or the Forest Service.
 However, the data relates only to felling licences issued, so does not provide information on whether the felling actually took place (or the timing of the felling).
 In addition, felling licences do not cover woodland loss that is authorised under planning regulations.

 National Forest Inventory Woodland Area Statistics for Great Britain (Spring 2010) has reported:

 - 0.5 thousand hectares of observed permanent woodland loss identified to date from work comparing the aerial photography associated with the National Inventory of Woodland and Trees (NIWT) woodland map to the NFI woodland map;

 - Forestry Commission administrative based estimates from each country that sum to around 20-30 thousand hectares of woodland removal for open habitat creation or for windfarm developments across Great Britain over the past decade.

-More recently, an assessment of woodland loss in Scotland has estimated that 19 thousand hectares of woodland were removed in Scotland in the 10 year period to March 2011, of which just over one half (54%) was on non-Forestry Commission land.
+More recently, an assessment of woodland loss in Scotland has estimated that 19 thousand hectares of woodland were removed in Scotland in the 10 year period to March 2011, of which just over one half (54%) was on private sector land.